SimeonGriggs/sanity-backup-s3/readme.md

 # Sanity Backup to S3

+I wrote a [better guide to this App on my website](https://www.simeongriggs.dev/backup-sanity-io-to-aws-s3), maybe read it instead?
+It's more colourful.

+---

 Satisfy your inner risk manager by taking automated backups from Sanity directly to your S3 bucket!

 1. Clone this repo